Why is almost everyone right-handed? A new study connects it to bipedalism

 Key Takeaways

-• Predicted handedness gradient across hominin lineage: weak rightward bias in Ardipithecus/Australopithecus, strengthening through Homo ergaster, erectus, Neanderthals, peaking in Homo sapiens.
+• Predicted handedness gradient across hominins: mild preference in Ardipithecus/Australopithecus, strengthening through Homo erectus, peaking in Homo sapiens.

-• Homo floresiensis (small brain, mixed bipedal/climbing body) predicted to have weak handedness, consistent with the two-factor model.
+• Homo floresiensis (small brain, mixed locomotion) is the key exception: model predicts weak preference, consistent with the two-factor framework.

-• Two-stage mechanism proposed: bipedalism freed hands first, creating selective pressure for lateralized manual skill; brain expansion then locked in the rightward bias.
+• Two-stage mechanism proposed: upright walking created selection pressure for lateralized manual skill; brain expansion then locked in the rightward direction.

-• Open questions remain: role of cumulative culture, persistence of left-handedness, and convergent limb preferences in parrots and kangaroos.
+• Open questions remain: why left-handedness persists, the role of cumulative culture, and whether convergent lateralization in parrots and kangaroos reflects a deeper pattern.

 Hacker News Comment Review